gunnerVivek/WebScrap/README.md

 # WebScrap
-Scrape Monster and Naukri for job postings
+Scrape Monster and Naukri for job postings.
-Scrape Hindustan Times for Headlines
+Scrape Hindustan Times for Headlines.